Sandy Edwards: Paradise is a Place

 Paradise is a Place (1997) was a body of work published by Random House in collaboration with writer Gillian Mears.
 Edwards' photography was accompanied by Mears' non-fiction reminiscences of her childhood.
 The work looked into childhood on a broad spectrum.
 Edwards' photography portrayed the vulnerability and innocence of a young girl on the South Coast, New South Wales as she progresses from youth into adulthood.
 As well as being a published work, the images were exhibited as a solo exhibition printed as black and white silver gelatin prints displayed at the Royal Botanic Gardens, Sydney, Australia, 23 February through 31 March 1996.

 Current work

 Sandy Edwards is still a practicing documentary photographer with over twenty years of experience in the field.
 She has also curated a number of major photographic exhibitions, including Sydney Airport 2000 Art Project, and Sydney Looking Forward; Art and about (2003).

-In 2012 Edwards opened the ArtHere Exhibition space in Redfern, which held seventeen exhibitions in its first year.
-She has also curated Stills Gallery in Sydney since 1991, a highly recognised and well established exhibition space which represents photographers such as Trent Parke, Anne Ferran and William Yang.
+In 2012, Edwards opened the ArtHere exhibition space in Redfern, which held seventeen exhibitions in its first year.
+She was previously curator at Stills Gallery in Sydney from 1991 until its closure in 2017, serving as co-director for fifteen years alongside Kathy Freedman.
+Stills Gallery was one of Australia’s leading commercial galleries dedicated to photography, representing artists including Trent Parke, Anne Ferran and William Yang.

 Edwards' most recent exhibition titled "Indeniable" was a retrospective displayed at Stills Gallery in 2004.
 The exhibition was compiled of large Type C photographic prints.
 The series was shot in colour and the photographs were taken over a period of ten years.
 The exhibition gave a vibrant insight into Edwards' life and the lives of those around her.